 3. What are radionuclide dose conversion factors (DCF)?

 Dose conversion factors (DCFs), or "dose coefficients", for a given radionuclide represent the dose equivalent per unit intake (i.e., ingestion or inhalation) or external exposure of that radionuclide.
-These DCFs are used to convert a radionuclide concentration in soil, air, water, or foodstuffs to a radiation dose.
+These DCFs are used to convert a radionuclide concentration in dust, air, or soil to a radiation dose.
 DCFs may be specified for specific body organs or tissues of interest or as a weighted sum of individual organ dose, termed the effective dose equivalent, which are included in this DCC electronic calculator.
 These DCFs may be multiplied by the total activity of each radionuclide inhaled or ingested per year, or the external exposure concentration to which a receptor may be exposed, to estimate the dose equivalent to the receptor.

 4. How should dose conversion factors (DCF) be used?